With 2023 just around the corner, we asked our Envato experts to share the top creative trends they're predicting for the coming year.

 While these tools have advanced, there’s still room for improvement in email marketing.
 Even the most advanced tools still need considerable time and effort to set up and get working effectively.
 You need to navigate a web of automation logic and consider unique variations of events and experiences that users take when interacting with your business across multiple platforms.
 Make a mistake, and it can all go wrong.
 AI to the rescue!

 Not only do I foresee Machine Learning assisting with marketing automation for customer journeys and experiences, but I think it will also help with user personalization and production.
-It will begin with automating and optimizing email delivery times, writing subject lines that encourage engagement, providing accurate user product recommendations, analyzing email structure and content, and providing completed emails with minimum input.
+It will begin with automating and optimizing email deliverability and delivery times, writing subject lines that encourage engagement, providing accurate user product recommendations, analyzing email structure and content, and providing completed emails with minimum input.

 Given the rapid and astonishing improvements in AI in the past two years, nothing’s impossible.
 It could mean more meaningful and valuable emails for users and a better business bottom line.”